d53dave/csaopt/README.md

 ¹ Only AWS EC2 and local GPUs are currently supported.
 Pull requests are welcome.

+² It turns out ECS does not add much value here and is therefore not used.
-² There are plans to move to [ECS](https://aws.amazon.com/ecs/) once ECS supports nvidia-docker **or** docker allows more capabilities in plugins so that nvidia-docker can provide a proper docker plugin.
+~~There are plans to move to [ECS](https://aws.amazon.com/ecs/) once ECS supports nvidia-docker **or** docker allows more capabilities in plugins so that nvidia-docker can provide a proper docker plugin.~~

 ## License
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fd53dave%2Fcsaopt.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Fd53dave%2Fcsaopt?ref=badge_large)